 Coordination improves when teams use platforms like monday work management to assign ownership, manage dependencies, and maintain visibility across launch activities.

-Step seven: establish success metrics
+Step 7: Establish success metrics

-Measurement ensures the strategy stays grounded in results.
+Finally, measurement ensures the strategy stays grounded in results.
 Selecting three to five KPIs creates focus and accountability.

 Effective metrics include both leading indicators, such as pipeline creation, and lagging indicators, such as revenue booked, to reflect progress throughout the launch cycle.

-Building high-performance GTM teams.
+Building high-performance GTM teams

 | Role | Key responsibility | Interaction point |